devinsg/api-spring-cloud/w2-ServiceDiscovery-CircuitBreakers-Clients.md

 # Client Side Load Balancing
 - each service instance is identified by its service id and any associated server instances in the RibbonServerList
 - ribbon then delegates requests in a round robin fashion to each service in the RibbonServerList as the requests are received by the Eureka Client of the service
+- if we start two instances of the capitol-service, both will be registered with a running instance of the Eureka Service

+# Prepare our Client Service for Ribbon
+- annotate a Spring Boot App with @RibbonClient with the name of a service that we wish to call.
+This is in fact nothing more than a label to an entry in the yaml configuration file

+# Configuration
+- next we match that service name we used to the Actual service id in the cached local registry of the service via the services yaml configuration to identify the RibbonServerList
+- ribbon now has the RibbonServerList and use the round robin algorithm to delegate to each instance.
+This is Service Discovery as you do not know the physical IP address, or host name of the service.
+As new instance are added to the registry, the RibbonServerList gets bigger, if an instance goes out of service, it gets slower